-Instructors and coaches use the Vertical Jump Test to measure an athlete’s jumping height from a stationary standing position.
-An athlete takes a first jump test to establish a benchmark, and from then on, the test is taken periodically (weekly, bi-weekly, or monthly) to track improvement.
+Instructors and coaches use the Vertical Jump Test to measure growth in an athlete’s jumping height from a stationary standing position.
+An athlete takes a first jump test to establish a benchmark, and from that point then on, the higher jump test is taken periodically (weekly, bi-weekly, or monthly) to track improvement and growth.
 The type of jump performed in the Vertical Jump Test is often called a “sergeant jump”.